moorcode/relational-databases/boilerplate/README.md

 ## Boilerplate

+> [!NOTE]
-In this 170-lesson course, you will learn terminal commands by creating a website boilerplate using only the command line.
+> In this 170-lesson course, you will learn terminal commands by creating a website boilerplate using only the command line.

-This course runs in a virtual Linux machine using Gitpod.
+> This course runs in a virtual Linux machine using Gitpod.
 Start the course at [freeCodeCamp](https://www.freecodecamp.org/learn/relational-database/learn-bash-by-building-a-boilerplate/build-a-boilerplate).

 > __Checkpoints:__
-> echo, pwd, ls, cd, more, clear, mkdir, touch, cp, rm, mv, find, rmdir, flags (--help, --all, -r, etc.)
+echo, pwd, ls, cd, more, clear, mkdir, touch, cp, rm, mv, find, rmdir, flags (--help, --all, -r, etc.)